 “Machine learning is giving people like me that need accommodation in some situations the same independence as others,” Liat Kaver, a product manager at YouTube who is deaf, told MIT Technology Review.

 The latest machine learning algorithms can understand images, sounds and language.
-This software is being used in new ways to help people with disabilities like deafness or autism.
+This software is being used to improve healthcare technology for people with disabilities like deafness or autism.
 Closed captioning, for example, helps convey speed and sounds on TV shows and videos.
 YouTube uses speech-to-text software to automatically transcribe videos.
 But they also take it a step further by using algorithms that indicate additional sounds, such as applause, laughter and music.

 Image Recognition Software